[vcs] Passing wrong content length header to subversion client.

 In most cases this only leads to a warning because actual length is bigger than Content-Length header says.
 This seems to be ignored by the SVN client.
 But there are also cases where the compressed length is greater than the decompressed length.
 I think this only happens for very small contents.
 But that leads to an error in the SVN client which complains about a truncated response from server.
 Even more confusing the behaviour of svn 1.8 and 1.9 slightly differs at this point. svn 1.9 seems to also tolerate the too short content at first but then it seems to truncate the content and it fails later on when trying to parse the xml

-#2 Updated by Martin Bornhold about 4 years ago
+#2 Updated by Martin Bornhold over 4 years ago

 - Status changed from In Progress to Resolved